Skip to main content

 Finland offers access to qualified facial plastic surgeons specializing in deep plane facelift.
 When evaluating Finland as a destination for your procedure, consider these factors:

-• 1 surgeons listed in our directory
+• 1 surgeon listed in our directory

 • Average cost $22,000 compared to global average